 A Comprehensive Guide to Gluten Free Albuquerque

 This is a comprehensive guide to eating gluten free in Albuquerque with information for celiacs and those who are not.
-It is based on my experience or places I’ve personally spoken to and is in alphabetical order.
+If you are not celiac, feel free to check out the “Not for Celiacs” story highlight on my Instagram page where there are more options for you.
+This list is based on my experience, or places I’ve personally spoken to or been told about and is in alphabetical order.
 Keep in mind, that while I have celiac disease, everyone has different comfort levels with eating in kitchens that aren’t strictly gluten free.
-It is the recommendation of national celiac organizations to avoid cross contact as best as possible.
-Read more on that here.
-I do inform restaurants about my having celiac disease and the need for no cross contact/contamination (works often used interchangeably thought do have different meaning) and caution when cooking.
-You do what you feel comfortable with.
+It is the recommendation of national celiac organizations to avoid cross contact (CC) as best as possible.
+I try to stay pretty strict about it but am generally ok with the inherent risk of eating out.
+Read more on CC that here.
+I do inform restaurants about my having celiac disease and the need for no cross contact/contamination (words often used interchangeably though do have different meaning) and caution when cooking.
+You do what YOU feel comfortable with.
 This post will give you insight into my experience.
 I will continue to add to this as I explore more.
 Remember that when dealing with humans, errors do happen.
 My hope is to have an amicable experience with restaurants locally while also providing accurate information.
-If issues happen, I will always speak with the restaurant first to try to resolve.
-Also, menus change.
-If you visit any of these places, please ask your own questions.
+If issues happen with me present, I will always speak with the restaurant first to try to resolve.
+Also, Dear Celiacs (Said with a Bridgerton Ms. Whistledown accent), please do not use this blog as an excuse to not ask your own questions.
+Menus change, people make mistakes and so on.
+YOU are your best advocate.
 If you discover something has changed or receive different information then please let me know via email or Instagram message so I can verify and update this list.
+I also try to keep active and accurate reviews on Find Me Gluten free app, as you should.
 Don’t forget to follow my Gluten Free ABQ Instagram and Facebook pages.
-Don’t miss Gluten Free Santa Fe and Rio Rancho.
+Don’t miss Gluten Free Santa Fe, Rio Rancho and food trucks.
+Don’t forget to join the Albuquerque Foodies group to explore what options ABQ has to offer.

 1. General disclaimer to mitigate risk without actual examples of cross contamination: “We are not a gluten free kitchen and cannot guarantee against the risk of cross contamination”.